Gwen Stefani Rocks Tiny Shorts And Leaves Blake Shelton Behind In ‘The Voice’ Video

 It’s no secret that Gwen Stefani really loves Blake Shelton, but, unfortunately for Blake, it looks like John Legend might love his Voice trophy just as much.

 On Thursday morning, a new video promo for Season 17 of The Voice was posted on the TODAY Twitter page.
-In it, host Carson Daly teases that viewers are about to get a first look at this season’s coaches—Gwen Stefani, Blake Shelton, Kelly Clarkson, and John Legend—heading to the studio for the show’s Blind Auditions.
+In it, host Carson Daly teases that viewers are about to get a first look at this season’s coaches — Gwen, Blake, Kelly Clarkson, and John Legend — heading to the studio for the show’s Blind Auditions.
 However, John is trying to bring an inanimate special guest with him: the shiny silver trophy he earned when one of his team members, Maelyn Jarmon, won Season 16 of the singing competition.
-As he straps the trophy into the backseat of a golf cart, Kelly Clarkson questions his decision to tote it to the studio.
+As he straps the trophy into the backseat of a golf cart, Kelly questions his decision to tote it to the studio.

 “Just so you know, I’ve won a couple, and it’s not that big of a deal,” she says.
 “You don’t have to bring it to work, is what I’m saying, you know, to prove a point or anything.”